 The show was a riot, and it went down well everywhere.
 The devil was an unforgettable character, particularly popular with audiences.
 Over the tours it was played by three very different performers – Mafalda da Camera, Nicky Fearn, Ursula Burns.
-Each gave it brilliant but extremely varied interpretations.
+Each gave it their own brilliant interpretation.
 In each case the Devil was a big hit.
 A fitting rival to Posada himself (played by Brad Harley, and later Jo King).

 The tour started in May, in Kent, then travelled in mid-June to the North-East.
 It remains one of our most popular shows, and we decided to keep it going the next year for our first tours both of the Netherlands and Hungary.
 In 1993 we walked from the Ukrainian border, travelling south and skirting Debrecen before finishing the tour close to Kecskemét.
 Here we met the animator and film-maker Péter Szoboszlay from Kecskemét Film Studio.
 Péter enjoyed both our show and our company.
 He arranged for a small film crew to follow us, on and off, for the next two years.
 They came to England and filmed at our base in Rossendale, as well as in Westminster Abbey.
 Péter and his wife Ilona became close friends.
 His partly animated documentary film about the company – ‘Maszkok, lovak, szekerek’ (Masks, carts, horses) – is a lovely and unique record of those years and is still a favourite.